hpcuantwerpen/UAntwerpen-easyconfigs/m/MEGAHIT/README.md

 * MEGAHIT is mostly C/C++ code, but the script that starts the code is written in Python.
   It does seem to work with the standard system Python though.
 * MEGAHIT has a built-in test: after loading the module, run ``megahit --test``.
+* Building MEGAHIT fails in EasyBuild when the 'pic'-toolchainopt is True.

 ## EasyConfigs